UltraFly/carworld/readme.txt

 carworld is a 3d networked driving simulator

 HISTORY
+*version 0.244:
+	use SDL_image for loading images
+	use PNG instead of PPM for image format use Visual Studio 2008 (9.0)
-*version v0.243: (28/06/06)
+	use SDL opengl extention querying and remove most #ifdef WIN32 *version v0.243: (28/06/06)
 	compiles with gcc 4.1
 	no more warnings compiling with Visual Studio .Net 2005 (8.0)